MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

     | Usage location | **United States** |

 1. Click on **Review + create** and then **Create**.

-1. Sign out as the az104-01a-aaduser1 user from the Azure portal and close the InPrivate browser window.

     >**Note**: If the users are already created then you can skip this task and continue further.